Q1. What's Your Style?

-- analyze the results of the data to set personal learning goals
+- analyze and use data to set personal learning goals and improve my performance

-3. Take a variation of the Myers Briggs Personality Test on the Truity website to find out which of the 16 four-letter personality types you fall under and what each of your letters means.
-It will take approximately 12-15 minutes to complete.
-Use the NEXT PAGE link to proceed through the different pages of the test.
+- Take a variation of the Myers Briggs Personality Test on the Truity website to find out which of the 16 four-letter personality types you fall under and what each of your letters means.

 5. Watch the following Wellcast video to break down your personality letter-by-letter.

 - note-taking techniques

 - strategies for working alone and with others

 6. To complete this section, identify some of your strengths and strategies for being a more productive learner.